Slope Day

-Slope Day is an annual day of celebration held at Cornell University historically during the last day of regular undergraduate classes, but has moved to the following day as of 2014.
+Slope Day is an annual day of celebration held at Cornell University, historically held during the last day of regular undergraduate classes, though it has been moved to the following day as of 2014.
 The Slope Day Programming Board (SDPB) is responsible for organizing the event, selecting artists, and managing the Slope Day's execution.
-Though Slope Day has gone through many phases, in recent years focus has shifted to live music and catered food and beverages on the Slope.
+Though Slope Day has gone through many phases, in recent years the focus has shifted to live music and catered food and beverages on the slope on Cornell's primary campus in Ithaca, New York.

-History of Slope Day
+History

+19th century

 Slope Day's origins can be traced to 1890, when the annual Navy Ball began on the Cornell University campus.
 The Navy Ball, held in October on the day before a major regatta on Cayuga Lake, was an evening dance with a band for the purpose of raising funds to support the Cornell crew and other athletic programs.
 Students traditionally skipped classes on the day of the regatta following the ball.

+20th century

-In 1901, the Navy Ball was moved from October to May for the first time, and a committee including John L. Senior, Willard Straight, and Henry Schoellkopf arranged the event and entertainment.
+In 1901, the Navy Ball was moved from October to May for the first time, and a committee including John L. Senior, Willard Dickerman Straight, and Henry Schoellkopf arranged the event and entertainment.
 Attendance in classes on the following day was dismal, and in 1902, the university declared the following day a holiday called Spring Day.

 The annual Spring Day festivities involved a wide range of activities, from mock bullfights to circuses, typically on the Arts Quad.
 Spring Day remained a Cornell tradition for over 50 years.
 However, during the 1960s and 1970s, official Spring Day celebrations were considered an anachronism, as Cornell was in the midst of Vietnam-era protests and civil unrest.

 A brief revival occurred in the spring of 1971.
 The Sunshine Memorial Festival was organized by a Cornell student group, Ithaca Rapid Transit.
-It was sponsored by Maxwell’s Coffee House, a student-run coffee house (founded by Daniel Vlock ’74 in 1971 in the freshman dormitory Mary Donlon Hall) and Noyes Center.
+It was sponsored by Maxwell's Coffee House, a student-run coffee house, founded by Daniel Vlock ’74 in 1971 in Mary Donlon Hall, a freshman dormitory, and Noyes Center.
 Maxwell’s was the first coffee house in North Campus and was named after a dog housed in the dormitory and not the Beatles song.

 For the concert a plywood stage was constructed at the base of Libe Slope.
 The speaker system was provided by Cornell Engineering School students and was powered by extension cords plugged into outlets in student dormitory rooms.
 Several local bands played for free.
-The best known was Boffalongo.
-Boffalongo subsequently became King Harvest and were known for their hit song “Dancing in the Moonlight”.
+The best known was Boffalongo, who subsequently became King Harvest and were known for their hit song "Dancing in the Moonlight".
 An estimated 5,000 people attended.
 Music and dancing took place until midnight when the Cornell Safety Patrol turned off the electricity.
 Two additional Sunshine Memorial Festival events were planned for the Spring and Fall of 1972.
 However, as is typical for Ithaca weather, they were rained out.